 Probate is the process of submitting a will to the court so that it can supervise the process of paying the deceased person’s debts and distributing the property.
 Most commonly, probate is required when a person’s estate is disposed of only with a will.

-Based in Salem, our estate planning attorneys practice throughout Oregon.
+Based in Salem, our estate planning & litigation attorneys practice throughout Oregon.
 Call 503-419-6422 or email to schedule an appointment.